aianlinb/LibGGPK3/README.md

 Expected to work on Windows, Linux and macOS

 ## Notice
-All projects in this repository are not thread-safe
+- All projects in this repository are not thread-safe.
-Do not process a single ggpk file with more than one thread
+Do not process a single ggpk file with more than one thread.
+- Each update does not necessarily guarantee forward compatibility.
+Please read the commit messages carefully and check whether your project is working properly before updating to a new version.

 # LibGGPK3
 Handle the Content.ggpk